MrAirspace/world-elevation-wgs84-dataset/README.md

 # world-elevation-wgs84-database

+1. SQLite DB is 22GB, not possible on free github.
+2. Unclear whether GMTED2010 license allows for re-distribution (no paragraphs available about that)

 Database featuring elevation data in SQL format instead of GeoTIFF image format for easier application without having to process and extract image data.

 Key features: